OasisDigital/rxjs-closure/README.md

 npm install rxjs-closure
 ```

+Consult the `package.json` `devDependencies` to see what version of RxJS has
+been packaged.
+For the initial release it is 5.2.0.

 This package is intended for people already working with Angular, AOT, and
 Closure Compiler.
 If you're in that group, you probably familiar with a script
 somewhat like the one below, used to call Closure to perform the second half of